EwanColquhoun/loadsheet-planner/README.md

 4. Input the cargo quantity (in kg) that has been requested by the Airline.
 5. The Loadsheet Planner will check that the weights are all within the prescribed limits.
     If not it will give the user an option to alter some of the load.
 6. The loadsheet prints automatically on completion of the above steps.
-Currently it prints to the app interface.
+Currently it prints to the app interface and to a google spreadsheet accessible by the button at the bottom of the interface.
 7. The user is then given an option to load another flight or exit.

 [Back to top](<#contents>)